x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/csv-files-for-imap-migrations.md

 ### Microsoft Exchange
 <a name="exchange"> </a>

 If you're migrating email from the IMAP implementation for Microsoft Exchange, use the format **Domain/Admin_UserName/User_UserName** for the **UserName** attribute in the CSV file.
 Let's say you're migrating email from Exchange for Terry Adams, Ann Beebe, and Paul Cannon.
-You have a mail administrator account, where the user name is mailadmin and the password is P@ssw0rd.
+You have a mail administrator account, where the username is mailadmin and the password is P@ssw0rd.
 Here's what your CSV file would look like:

 ```
 EmailAddress,UserName,Password